 He is white, he grew up with a single mother who moved from husband to husband—lower middle class by most considerations— he’s not racist, sexist, nor classist, but deeply angry with the world and very wounded.
 He’s not a Trumper, but his life and culminating outlook bear a striking resemblance to the fears and anxieties of those who are.

 I want to have empathy for these people who are easily dismissed and said to just be ignorant, because we’re all being raised within and churned out of these nuanced systems of oppression, and no one is better for it.
 And those systems have all these defense mechanisms that prevent people from finding opportunities to get out of them or see outside themselves.
 I think you should be empathetic to everyone.
-I think that’s key.
-I think that’s what The Wants is about for me.
+That’s key.
+That’s what The Wants is about for me.
 I want to be true to myself by remaining empathetic to the experiences of others.

 MVV: “Clearly a Crisis” is foremost a very personal song about the dissolution of a relationship.
 But I’ve been able to make connections to what you’re describing.
 To identify what felt authentic, I chose to look inward first when writing a lot of Container and then the real world filled in the gaps.